mkumar2307/Terraform-Associate-Exam-Resources/README.md

 # Terraform-Associate-Exam-Resources
-HashiCorp Certified Terraform Associate Practice Exam Q &amp; A
+HashiCorp Certified Terraform Associate Practice Exam Q &amp; A.
+Here storing all the resources I have